oscal-compass/compliance-trestle/docs/contributing/code_of_conduct.md

 ---
 title: Code of conduct
-description: BANANAS   # potentially replace with a
+description: Code of conduct for engaging with the compliance trestle community
 ---

 # Code of Conduct